 - Tie down climbing roses horizontally to encourage more lateral growth and flowers.
 Use velcro, pantyhose or Ezy Ties to avoid ring barking.
 Check under ties for pests.

 - Remove agapanthus flowers and any other potentially invasive perennials immediately before they fade to prevent seeding.

-- Check citrus for scale, use Eco oil.
-Again, avoid spraying when over 28C.
+- Check citrus for scale, use Pest Oil or Eco oil.
+Avoid spraying when over 28C

-- Buy or make a neck cooler (the wet ones with water crystals in them) for when you're in the garden.
+- Buy or make a neck cooler (the wet ones with water crystals in them) for when you are in the garden.